-When you attach a geospatial dataset to a project, the Labelbox Editor will automatically adjust the Editor interface for labeling geospatial data.
+When you attach a geospatial dataset to a project, Labelbox will automatically adjust the editor interface for labeling geospatial data.

-For more information on the import format, see our docs on Geospatial / Tiled Imagery import formats.
+For more information on the import format, see the documentation on Geospatial / Tiled Imagery import formats.

-Tiled imagery uses a Slippy Map tool for labeling map tiles of the earth at various zoom levels.
-Slippy Map is a term that refers to the modern web maps that let you zoom and pan around.
+Tiled imagery uses a slippy map tool for labeling map tiles of the earth at various zoom levels.
+Slippy map is a term that refers to modern web maps that allow for zooming and panning.

 maxZoom parameters to specify the zoom level limits.
 The zoom parameter is an integer between 0 (zoomed out) and 18 (zoomed in).
-18 is normally the maximum, but some tile servers may go beyond that.
+18 is normally the maximum, but some tile servers may exceed that.

-In order to use our Tiled imagery tool, you must use a tile server to create your map tiles.
-When you import your map tiles, you can use bounds to specify the area of interest and to break up your map tiles into labeling tasks.
+In order to use our tiled imagery editor, you must use a tile server to create your map tiles.
+When you import your map tiles, you can use bounds to specify the area of interest and to break up your map tiles into appropriate labeling tasks.